SINTEF/dlite/doc/getting_started/tutorial.md

 w2, h2, a2 = person2.q.get("weight", "height", "age")
 ```

-The first line of the code above prepare the [singleton](https://www.geeksforgeeks.org/singleton-pattern-in-python-a-complete-guide/) dlite.quantity.QuanityHelper for the person1 and return the singleton.
+The first line of the code above prepare the [singleton](https://www.geeksforgeeks.org/singleton-pattern-in-python-a-complete-guide/) dlite.quantity.QuantityHelper for the person1 and return the singleton.
 The second line do the same as the first line, so the variable ```p2``` is the singleton and is prepared to work on ```person2```.